joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 Forecast Evaluation Modules
 ----------------------------------------
-To aid transparency and replicability throughout the AI Weather Quest, registered participants can evaluate their own submitted forecasts after a forecast period has passed.
+To ensure transparency and replicability throughout the AI Weather Quest, registered participants can evaluate their own submitted forecasts after a forecast window has passed.
 The **AI-WQ-Package** provides dedicated modules for local forecast evaluation:

 - **retrieve_evaluation_data**: Downloads all the necessary datasets for local forecast evaluation.
 - **forecast_evaluation**: Contains functions to compute area-weighted Ranked Probability Skill Scores (RPSSs).